3200P Academic Standing (Procedures)

 Academic Credit Restriction Exemptions

 Some students participating in specific programs are required to register as full-time students.
-These students may appeal the academic credit restriction prior to completing two quarters, but may be required to participate in specified academic success interventions and submit an education plan signed by an advisor.
+These students may appeal the academic credit restriction prior to completing two quarters but may be required to participate in specified academic success interventions and submit an education plan signed by an academic advisor.

 Level 4: Academic Dismissal

+The college places students on academic dismissal at the end of the fourth quarter in which their cumulative and term GPA falls below 2.0.
 Academic dismissal prevents students from registering for classes for a period of one-year (four consecutive quarters).
-The college places students on academic dismissal at the end of the fourth quarter in which their cumulative or quarterly GPA falls below 2.0.

-• Meet with an academic advisor or counselor to develop an education plan.
+• Meet with an academic advisor to develop an education plan.

-• The plan must outline the courses to be taken and needed to make progress towards degree, certificate, or academic goal completion for the next four quarters.
+• The plan must outline the courses to be taken and needed to make progress towards degree, certificate, or academic goal completion for the next three quarters.

 • The advisor must sign the education plan.